YottaDB/YDBDoc/ProgGuide/devcycle.rst

 The example above may differ from the syntax supported by some shells

-The following environment variables hold information that determines some details of YottaDB/GT.M run-time operation, over which the user has control.
+The following environment variables hold information that determines some details of YottaDB run-time operation, over which the user has control.

 +++++++++
 gtm_dist
 +++++++++

-gtm_dist is used to establish the location of the installed YottaDB/GT.M program and support files.
+gtm_dist is used to establish the location of the installed YottaDB program and support files.

 The syntax for gtm_dist is as follows:

 .. parsed-literal::
    $ gtm_dist=<distribution-directory>

-The standard installation places these files in /usr/lib/fis-gtm or /usr/lib/yottadb.
+The standard installation places these files in /usr/local/lib/yottadb.

 Example:

 .. parsed-literal::
-   $ gtm_dist=/usr/lib/fis-gtm/V6.0-002_x86_64
+   $ gtm_dist=/usr/local/lib/yottadb/r1.10
    $ export gtm_dist

-This identifies /usr/lib/fis-gtm/V6.0-002_x86_64 as the location of the installed YottaDB/GT.M files.
+This identifies /usr/local/lib/yottadb/r1.10 as the location of the installed YottaDB files.

-Add gtm_dist to your PATH environment variable to have UNIX search the YottaDB/GT.M installation directory (when processing a command to activate or run an image).
-This allows you to activate YottaDB/GT.M and the utilities without explicitly specifying a path.
+Add gtm_dist to your PATH environment variable to have UNIX search the YottaDB installation directory (when processing a command to activate or run an image).
+This allows you to activate YottaDB and the utilities without explicitly specifying a path.

 To add gtm_dist to your PATH type the following commands: